Sensorica/Sensor-Network/Raspberry Pi/readme.txt

 See the temperature at the lab : http://test.mosquitto.org/gauge

 *snaplabs.py
-Sample python script that pushes data to Snaplabs from a Waterproof DS18B20 Digital temperature sensor connected to a Raspberry Pi at Robco using method POST x-www-form-urlencoded body: temp=VALUE
+Sample python script that pushes data to Snaplabs from a Waterproof DS18B20 Digital temperature sensor connected to a Raspberry Pi at Robco using method POST x-www-form-urlencoded body: temp=VALUE.